gumaerc-testorg/sts.427-spring-2015/content/pages/readings.md

 Montgomery, David. _Beyond Equality: Labor and the Radical Republicans, 1862–1872_.
 University of Illinois Press, 1981.
 ISBN: 9780252008696.

 Johnson, Russell L. _Warriors into Workers: The Civil War and the Formation of Urban-Industrial Society in a Northern City_.
 Fordham University Press, 2003.
-ISBN: 9780823222698. \[Preview with [Google Books](http://books.google.com/books?id=ahqtg54TXyEC&pg=PAfrontcover)\]
+ISBN: 9780823222698. \[Preview with {{% resource_link "89ce7de1-c8c4-450c-af2b-2fdcea7a0f24" "Google Books" %}}\]

 Gutman, Herbert. _Work, Culture and Society in Industrializing America_.
 Vintage, 1977.
 ISBN: 9780394722511.

 Palladino, Grace. _Another Civil War: Labor, Capital, and the State in the Anthracite Regions of Pennsylvania, 1840–1868_.
 Fordham University Press, 2006.
-ISBN: 9780823225910. \[Preview with [Google Books](http://books.google.com/books?id=aFCSUN_Wi0sC&pg=PAfrontcover)\]
+ISBN: 9780823225910. \[Preview with {{% resource_link "93ddf907-aa1d-45a4-9871-161f7e4e2941" "Google Books" %}}\]

 Wallace, Anthony F. C. Chapter 6 in _St.
 Clair: A Nineteenth Century Coal Town's Experience with a Disaster-prone Industry_.
 Knopf, 1987.
 ISBN: 9780394528670.